clearmatics/simple-safe/src/simple_safe/docs/README.md

 ## Authentication

-Simple Safe supports the following authentication methods for signing messages and transactions:

-- Trezor device
-- local keyfile
+For signing messages and transactions, Simple Safe currently supports authenticating with a Trezor device (more secure) or a local encrypted keyfile (less secure).

 ### Trezor authentication